AonghusOD/ProjectCode/README.md

 # MERN Stack Application
 ## Enviroment Monitor System

 ![Architecture Diagram](https://github.com/AonghusOD/ProjectCode/blob/master/Diagrams/Poster.png)

 # Getting Started

 Nextjs and Node can run independently using default data but any changes will be reverted back to defaults if page is refreshed.

-If data would like to be stored in a database, Mongodb will need to be installed and running before node server is running.
+If data would like to be stored in a database, Mongodb will need to be installed and running "before" node server is started.

 ## [Mongodb Download](https://www.mongodb.com/try/download/community)